Arsen Sykaj

-Arsen Sykaj (born 16 April 1990) is an Albanian professional footballer who plays as a centre-back for Drenica in the Football Superleague of Kosovo.
+Arsen Sykaj (born 16 April 1990) is an Albanian professional footballer who plays as a centre-back for Borgorosso Molfetta in the Italian fifth-tier Eccellenza.

 Club career

 Early career

 Born in Shkodër, Sykaj is a product of the Vllaznia Shkodër academy, where he took his first steps into football by joining his hometown club in 1997 at the age of 8.
 He progressed through the youth ranks at the club and eventually played for the under-17s before joining the under-19s, where he became a key player and impressed the coaches enough to earn him a call up to the senior team in 2007 to train with the first team players whilst still playing for the under-19s side.

 Tërbuni Pukë

 Sykaj was loaned out to Albanian First Division side Tërbuni Pukë at the beginning of the 2008–09 season in order to gain first team experience.
 Upon his arrival at Tërbuni he immediately became an important first team player as a centre back.
 His loan deal at the club expired prematurely in March 2009 following Tërbuni Pukë's disqualification from the First Division, thus leading to Sykaj's return to his parent club Vllaznia.